Bit-Quill/aws-mysql-jdbc/src/demo/java/customplugins/README.md

     // Traverse the connection plugin chain by calling the next plugin.
 This step allows
     // all connection plugins a chance to clean up any dangling resources or perform any
     // last tasks before shutting down.
-    // In this sample, `NodeMonitoringConnectionPlugin#releaseResources()` will be called
-    // to release any running monitoring threads. this.nextPlugin.releaseResources();
+    this.nextPlugin.releaseResources();
   }
 }